harutyunyanmikayel/online-library/README.md

 **Notes**
 Make sure your virtual environment is activated before running commands.
 If you encounter missing dependencies, install them using requirements.txt.

-You can also find this project visiting the link: https://online-library-j8lp.onrender.com/